ray-project/ray/doc/source/cluster/deploy.rst

 .. note::

-    If you're using AWS, Azure or GCP you should use the automated `setup commands <autoscaling.html>`_.
+    If you're using AWS, Azure or GCP you should use the automated :ref:`setup commands <ref-automatic-cluster>`.

 .. toctree::
    :maxdepth: 2